redsoxfan0219/portfolio/content/en/code/RenText/index.md

 - Cleaned errors and anomalies in the titles' publication dates, creating a [cleaned dates file](https://raw.githubusercontent.com/redsoxfan0219/RenText/main/cleaned_tcp_nav.csv) that can be used for as a look-up table
 - Written a script that returns basic metadata (author, title) for all titles for a given year
 - Written a script that returns a random book's information, including author, title, publication date, and sample paragraphs/lines of poetry
+- Written a script to return instances of a word or phrase (i.e., an [n-gram](https://en.wikipedia.org/wiki/N-gram)) for a given year
 - Written a script to build a SQLite database with all primary metadata for all books in the TCP archive

 ## Plans

 As of October 2022, my next steps include the following:

+- Optimize processing time in existing scripts by incorporating [list comprehension](https://www.w3schools.com/python/python_lists_comprehension.asp) and [multiprocessing](https://docs.python.org/3/library/multiprocessing.html)
+- Publish full `.txt` files on S3
 - Building an API to expose values in SQLite database
-- Building a website to publish API calls to the SQLite database
+- Building a website to publish returned API responses and provide download paths for full `.txt` files
-- Building a Python package to simplify processing and analyze of TCP archive
+- Building a Python package to simplify processing and analysis of TCP archive
 - Building a graph database for visualizing the archive's metadata

 ## Codebase and Supporting Resources